Trump won't say whether he has talked to Kim Jong Un

 "You'll see that a lot with me," he said.
 "And then all of the sudden somebody's my best friend.
 I could give you 20 examples.
 You could give me 30.
 I'm a very flexible person."

-Multiple White House officials did not respond when asked whether Trump and Kim have actually talked.
+White House and National Security Council officials declined to comment on whether Trump and Kim have talked.

+A senior administration official, asked if Trump has spoken to or contacted Kim, told CNN: "That's not something we would discuss but we are not aware this contact has occurred."

-Trump's comments come days after representatives from North and South Korea held day-long negotiations in the demilitarized zone, where Pyongyang agreed to send a delegation to next month's Winter Olympics and to hold talks with Seoul to ease military tensions.
+Trump's comments come days after representatives from North and South Korea held daylong negotiations in the demilitarized zone, where Pyongyang agreed to send a delegation to next month's Winter Olympics and to hold talks with Seoul to ease military tensions.

 During his interview with The Wall Street Journal, Trump acknowledged that recent talks between the two Koreas may be an attempt to drive a wedge between South Korea and the United States.